About the british HERB kitchen

 And yet we grow and raise wonderful produce.
 We have some of the safest, most sustainable farming standards.
 Britain is home to many of the world’s greatest innovative chefs.
 The British artisan food market is exploding with delicious things – cheeses, charcuterie, breads and cakes, oils, vinegars, pulses, wines and spirits and more, more, more.
 We may have lost our culinary heritage during the 19th and 20th centuries but it’s now roaring back, in a more local, sustainable and utterly mouth watering way.

-Join me at the British Herb Kitchen and get to know our once great British herbs.
+Join me and get to know our once great British herbs.
 Through the British Herb Kitchen blog I’ll bring you recipes, growing tips, health benefits and a little bit of quirky history.
 I’ll also be showcasing some of the best of our British artisan products, from all corners of the British Isles.

 Each month we’ll celebrate one particular British herb.
 For our celebrity ‘Herb of the Month’ I’ll share info on how to cook with it, how to source it or grow it, and lots of other good stuff.